-2. To provide context for this statement, summarised information relating to the constitution, structure, budget and services provided by Durham County Council, along with key statistical information about County Durham can be found on the About Us page on the Council's website.
+2. Summarised information relating to the constitution, structure, budget and services provided by Durham County Council, along with key statistical information about County Durham can be found on the About Us page on the Council's website.

 SCOPE OF RESPONSIBILITY